wp-plugins/basic-google-maps-placemarks/readme.txt

 1. Disable all other plugins and switch to the default theme, then check if the problem is still happening.
 2. If it isn't, then the problem may actually be with your theme or other plugins you have installed.
 3. If the problem is still happening, then start a new thread in the forum with a **detailed description** of your problem and **the URL to the map on your site**.
 4. Tag the post with `basic-google-maps-placemarks` so that I get an e-mail notification.
-If you use the link above it'll automatically tag it for you.
 5. Check the 'Notify me of follow-up posts via e-mail' box so you won't miss any replies.

 I monitor the forums and respond to a lot of the requests.
 I do this in my spare time, though, and can't respond to all of them.
 I typically only have time to help with problems that are within the plugin's scope.
 That means that I probably won't respond if the issue is actually caused by your theme or another plugin, or if you're trying to modify the plugin to do something it doesn't natively do.
 It's still a good idea to post something on the forums, though, because other users may be able to help out when I can't.

+= Does the plugin support [non-standard feature]? / How can I get the plugin to do [non-standard feature]? = All of the features that the plugin supports are documented on these pages.
+If you don't see a feature mentioned, then that means that the plugin doesn't support it.
+You'll need to write the extra code yourself if you want to add that feature to the plugin.
+There are filters throughout the core code to support customization.
+If you need a hook or filter that doesn't currently exist, add a post to [the support forums](http://wordpress.org/support/plugin/basic-google-maps-placemarks) to request it and I'll add it to the next version.

+You can also try searching [the support forums](http://wordpress.org/support/plugin/basic-google-maps-placemarks) in case others have already worked out a way to do it.

+If you do get it working with your custom code, please share it on [the support forums](http://wordpress.org/support/plugin/basic-google-maps-placemarks) so that others can benefit from your work.

 = The map doesn't look right. =